 Hola!
 Folks.
-Iam back with another blog and this blog is all about healthy skincare regimen and how you can keep your skin healthy and glowing.
+I am back with another blog and this blog is all about healthy skincare regimen and how you can keep your skin healthy and super glowing during summers.

 Skin is the body’s largest organ but when it’s compromised, the skin’s ability to work as an effective barrier is impaired.
 Healthy beautiful skin is the one which has normal PH balance and is neither too oily nor too dry.
 It is smooth and soft to touch; it has an even skin tone; and is free of skin problems such as blemishes, blackheads, acne, wrinkles and visible pores.
 Healthy skin is important because it is the layer that forms the outermost covering of our body and protects us from skin damage.

 Exercising can keep the skin healthy as it increased blood flow to the skin results in increased neuronal stimulation that promotes the function of the sweat glands.
 Sweating, in turn, eliminates toxins that block pores and cause pimples and breakouts.
 Also, when we exercise, the skin produces more natural oils that moisturize it and keep the skin supple and healthy.

 A healthy diet can help you look and feel your best.
 Eat plenty of vegetables, fruits, whole grains, and lean proteins.
 Drinking plenty of water helps keep your skin hydrated.
 Uncontrolled stress can make your skin more sensitive and trigger acne breakouts and other skin problems.
 To encourage healthy skin and a healthy state of mind take steps to manage your stress.
 Get enough sleep, set reasonable limits, scale back your to-do list and make time to do the things you enjoy.